Shahrear-ahamed/Shahrear-ahamed/README.md

 - 🌱 I’m currently learning **Typescript**

-- 👨‍💻 All of my projects are available at [Portfolio](https://shahrear-ahamed.netlify.app/)

-- 👨‍💻 All of my projects are available at [Portfolio](https://portfolio-shahrear.netlify.app/) on going project.
+- 👨‍💻 All of my projects are available at [Portfolio](https://shahrear.info/)

 - 📫 How to reach me **shahrear.ahamed01@gmail.com**

-- 📄 Know about my experiences [Resume](https://drive.google.com/file/d/1vowk989tLJpDkC7Tas_z2lFTTSYfyknA/view?usp=sharing)

 <h3 align="left">Connect with me:</h3>
 <p align="left">